maurya-anand/ARA/README.md

     -   The **`full`** mode will execute the pipeline by downloading the complete fastq file per SRA-run accession.

-    -   The **`both`** option searches for samples using a fraction of the data that meet the minimum alignment cutoff from either 'bowtie2' or 'blastn', and then automatically performs alignment by downloading the entire fastq file. eg: **`perl ama.pl --input example/SraRunInfo.csv --sequences example/Arabidopsis_thaliana.TAIR10.ncrna.fa --output /src/main/test/ --mode screen`**
+    -   The **`both`** option searches for samples using a fraction of the data that meet the minimum alignment cutoff from either 'bowtie2' or 'blastn', and then automatically performs alignment by downloading the entire fastq file. eg: **`perl ara.pl --input example/SraRunInfo.csv --sequences example/Arabidopsis_thaliana.TAIR10.ncrna.fa --output /src/main/test/ --mode screen`**

         > *Note:* There is a supporting **`summary`** mode, that will generate a unified alignment summary by examining the output files created by either screen-mode or full-mode.
 The summary mode should only be used when the user needs to recreate the summary stats from the pre-existing results.
 The user must enter **`–mode summary`** along with the previously used command parameters to re-generate the summary.

     -   **`--config`** (optional) Pipeline configuration.
-By default it will use the **`conf.txt`** generated by the setup script. eg: **`perl ama.pl --input example/SraRunInfo.csv --sequences example/Arabidopsis_thaliana.TAIR10.ncrna.fa --output /src/main/test/ --mode screen --config conf.txt`**
+By default it will use the **`conf.txt`** generated by the setup script. eg: **`perl ara.pl --input example/SraRunInfo.csv --sequences example/Arabidopsis_thaliana.TAIR10.ncrna.fa --output /src/main/test/ --mode screen --config conf.txt`**

 ------------------------------------------------------------------------